In this article, we will look at the future of China's concept stocks and see whether they will present opportunities or risks.

 Suppose we use the US stock market as a benchmark.
-In that case, China has the potential of creating a large number of excellent companies in fields such as mass consumption, medical care, emerging technologies, and innovations, and whose stocks will remain bullish over a long time.
+In that case, China has the potential to create a large number of excellent companies in fields such as mass consumption, medical care, emerging technologies, and innovations, and whose stocks will remain bullish over a long time.

-Secondly, more capital is being injected, which will result in greater liquidity in China's concepts stocks.
+Secondly, more capital is being injected, which will result in greater liquidity in China's concept stocks.

-In terms of domestic capital, with the shifting of the people's wealth, China concepts stocks may see more capital injection and liquidity.
+In terms of domestic capital, with the shifting of the people's wealth, China concept stocks may see more capital injection and liquidity.

-In terms of foreign capital, although the amount of foreign investments in China concepts stocks may continue to fluctuate in the short-term due to policies and market conditions, it should continue to increase over a longer horizon, and there is still a lot of room for growth.
+In terms of foreign capital, although the amount of foreign investments in China concept stocks may continue to fluctuate in the short term due to policies and market conditions, it should continue to increase over a longer horizon, and there is still a lot of room for growth.

 The liquidity of funds largely influences the development of a stock market.
-With more domestic and foreign capital injections, China's concepts stocks will find more opportunities.
+With more domestic and foreign capital injections, China's concept stocks will find more opportunities.

-Thirdly, following a deep correction, the price of China's concepts stocks is relatively low.
+Thirdly, following a deep correction, the price of China's concept stocks is relatively low.

-From February 2021 to March 2022, China's concepts stocks experienced a historical decline that lasted for 13 months.
-In total, China's concepts stocks in US exchanges lost up to 75% of value.
+From February 2021 to March 2022, China's concept stocks experienced a historical decline that lasted for 13 months.
+In total, China's concept stocks in US exchanges lost up to 75% of their value.
 Hong Kong's Hang Seng Index fell by 45%, the Hang Seng Technology Index fell by nearly 70%, and the A-Share Shanghai Stock Exchange Index dropped by nearly 20%, marking a rare phenomenon in history in terms of both the duration of the downtrend and the magnitude of the drop.